 ToolStripItem is selected (highlighted) or deselected (unhighlighted)--say, for displaying text in a status bar label; unfortunately, menu items raise no specific events for when they are selected/deselected.

-The following class library scans a form's control collection for
+The following class library scans a form's (any form, not just MDI's) control collection for

 ToolStripItem containers for